equal8888/Lubuntu-audio-powertool/README.md

 chmod +x audiopowertool.py
 ```

-2) The app will ask password from terminal
+2) The app will ask password from terminal.
+Why ?
+Because of better combatibility